JoinColony/purser/docs/_Interface_Common_Wallet_Interface.md

 }
 ```

-This is the complete form of the Wallet Object, but in some cases, values are not going to be set due to various constraints.

-_**Example:** Instantiating a software wallet using an existing `privateKey` will not set the `mnemonic` since it's value cannot be reversed.
-But instantiating a software wallet using a `mnemonic` phrase will also set the `privateKey`s prop value since that can be reversed._
+Values in the wallet object will be set if possible upon instantiation, but may be left undefined in certain contexts.
+For example, when instantiating a software wallet using an existing `privateKey`, the `mnemonic` value cannot be derived from a private key and so it will remain undefined.
+However, when instantiating with a `mnemonic` the privateKey will be set (with the first address as the default derivationPath).

 #### Props